ST10203070/ST10203070_PROG7312_POE/README.md

 	The AVL Tree is used to store and manage service requests by unique request IDs.
 It ensures that the tree remains balanced after every insertion, improving efficiency in searching, inserting, and deleting service requests.

 Contribution:
-	Maintains a logarithmic time complexity (O(log n)) for insertions, deletions, and lookups by keeping the tree balanced.
+	Maintains a logarithmic time complexity for insertions, deletions, and lookups by keeping the tree balanced.
 This ensures quick access to service requests, even as the number of requests grows.

 Example:
 	When a new service request is submitted (e.g., a road repair request), it is inserted into the AVL tree based on its request ID.
 The tree performs automatic balancing to ensure the height of the tree remains optimal, providing fast future lookups.